by Katy Depledge

 The walls stretch for three-quarters of a mile and are a fine example of medieval architecture.
-Wander along the walls and pass the 21 towers and three original gateways – a great free activity for the whole family.
+Wander along the walls and pass the 21 towers and three original gateways – a great free activity in North Wales for the whole family to enjoy.

 Whether you’re interested in geology, wildlife or archaeology, or simply want to admire the spectacular views, the Great Orme has something to suit everyone.
 A limestone headland, located beside Llandudno, the Great Orme is home to colonies of seabirds, little owls and several endangered species of butterflies.

 Take on one of the many circular walks up to and around the Great Orme summit and admire views of the Carneddau range, the Menai Strait and Anglesey.

 Tre’r Ceiri Hillfort is one of the best-preserved hill forts in Britain, dating back to the Iron Age.
 One of the most spectacular ancient monuments in Wales, the hillfort covers 2.5 hectares, encircled by a dry stone wall originally standing over 4 metres high.
 Tre’r Ceiri, meaning ‘Town of the Giants’ encloses over 150 stone houses, 485 meters above sea level.